lingaicyrille/Frequency-Shift-Keying/README.md

 <h2>Description</h2>
-Project consists of a simple
+Frequency-shift keying (FSK) is a frequency modulation scheme in which digital information is encoded on a carrier signal by periodically shifting the frequency of the carrier between several discrete frequencies.
+Project consists of a simple diagram of the frequency Shift Keying.
 <br />